How to Get Direct Mailing Lists

 What is a Mailing List?

-In its most basic form, a mailing list is a collection of names and physical addresses (and other contact information) of your customers and prospects.
+In its most basic form, a mailing list is a collection of names and physical addresses (and other contact information, like phone numbers) of your customers and prospects.
 But it is so much more.

 Today, a mailing list is a set of data of customer demographics as well as lifestyle and shopping behavior.
-It gives you a complete picture of your overall audience for your products and services, so that you can tailor your offers using segmentation and 1-to-1 personalization.
+It gives you a complete picture of your overall audience for your products and services, so that you can tailor your offers using segmentation and 1-to-1 personalization in a targeted direct mail strategy.

 There are several types of direct mailing lists.
 Which one you use depends on your audience(s) and your goals for reaching them.
 Other important factors include your budget, your deadlines, and other resources that figure into your campaign planning.
 Targeted mailing lists come from several sources, including: